Retrodad0001/EasyDbMigrator/README.md

 - [DONE] speedup the inner development loop by getting the docker-image and running it in the integration tests (with examples)
 - [BUSY] Can use DbMigrator in .net Dependency injection (IServiceCollection) (https://github.com/Retrodad0001/EasyDbMigrator/issues/21)
-- [BUSY] Can cancel the process from outside (https://github.com/Retrodad0001/EasyDbMigrator/issues/22)
+- [DONE] Can cancel the process from outside (https://github.com/Retrodad0001/EasyDbMigrator/issues/22)
 - [BUSY] Can run SQL migrations manual with command-line runner (https://github.com/Retrodad0001/EasyDbMigrator/issues/17)
 - [BUSY] Make executions and configuration more resilient (https://github.com/Retrodad0001/EasyDbMigrator/issues/4)
 - [DONE] support PostgreSQL migrations in your integration test (https://github.com/Retrodad0001/EasyDbMigrator/issues/6)